Tick tock: the story of George Nelson and his clocks

 Whether you choose a sophisticated design like the brass-and-silver-spindled Star or a more playful piece like the multicoloured Sunburst, George’s clocks are sure to liven up your walls and bring joy for many years to come.

 Where can I buy one?

-Both George Nelson’s wall and desk clocks are available at Nest.co.uk.
+Both George Nelson’s wall and desk clocks are available from nest.
 You can shop them all on our George Nelson designer page.
 Alternatively, you can pop into our Sheffield Showroom and browse them in person.